KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_ScriptEditor.jpg     |
 +--------------------------------------------------------------+

-The *Script Editor* component allows directly interaction with **sIBL_GUI** through scripting.
+The *Script Editor* Component allows directly interaction with **sIBL_GUI** through scripting.
 It provides various code input acceleration mechanism like basic autocompletion, syntax highlighting, etc ...
 A status bar widget displays various informations about the currently edited document and allows language grammar change.

 | Languages support is provided using custom grammars files but mechanism will be replaced by *Textmate* compliant system in the future.
 | **sIBL_GUI** logging messages and commands execution results are displayed in the upper pane.
-| By default the *Script Editor* component is using tabs characters to indent lines, at the moment there are no exposed methods to use spaces instead.
+| By default the *Script Editor* Component is using tabs characters to indent lines, at the moment there are no exposed methods to use spaces instead.

 Interactions:

 -  **Language Combo Box**: Switches the current editor language.
 -  **Drag’n’drop**:

-   -  Drag’n’dropping an IBL Sets or Templates selection into the *Script Editor* component will open their associated files.
+   -  Drag’n’dropping an IBL Sets or Templates selection into the *Script Editor* Component will open their associated files.
-   -  Drag’n’dropping any other type of file on **sIBL_GUI** will open it in the *Script Editor* component.
+   -  Drag’n’dropping any other type of file on **sIBL_GUI** will open it in the *Script Editor* Component.

 Menus Bar: